lee95292/MERN_Setup/README.md

 # MERN_Setup
 Mongodb Express React.js Node.js Setup

-Expandable, sustainable templates.
+Expandable, sustainable templates for frequently used forms.

-Each version of template has own guide.
+> Each version of template has own guide - README.md.
+> Several combinations can be used by merging branches.
 * Mongoose + Node.js with express (MNE)  // basic

 * MNE + react, with webpack module bundler (MNE-RW)